xZise/flake8-future-import/README.rst

   in the ``tox.ini``.
 * ``--min-version``: Define the minimum version supported by the project.
 Any features already mandatory are ignored then by default.
 Additionally features not available in that version will be forbidden by default.
-If no version is specified but the parameter is present, or it is set to True in ``tox.ini``, it's using the version of Python running it.
 Corresponds to ``min-version = …`` in the ``tox.ini``.

 The stand alone version also mimics flake8's ignore parameter.